 The Board of Trustees, the Headteachers/Heads of School and the Designated Safeguarding Leads (DSL) will assess the level of risk within the schools and put actions in place to reduce that risk.
 Risk assessment may include, the use of school premises by external agencies, anti-bullying policy and other issues specific to the schools’ profiles, community and philosophy.

-When any member of staff has concerns that a pupil may be at risk of radicalisation or involvement in terrorism, they should speak with the DSL.
-They should then follow normal safeguarding procedures.
-If the matter is urgent then the local police force must be contacted by dialling 999.
-In non-urgent cases where police advice is sought then dial 101 and ask to speak to the local police force’s Prevent Coordinator.
-The Department of Education has also set up a dedicated telephone helpline for staff and governors to raise concerns around Prevent (020 7340 7264).
+If a member of staff is concerned a child is vulnerable to extremism then the following actions should be taken;

+If a child is not suffering or likely to suffer from harm, or in immediate danger, where possible a member of staff should speak to the DSL first to agree a course of action.
+If in exceptional circumstances the DSL is not available, this should not delay appropriate action being taken.
+The person concerned should speak to a member of the senior leadership team and/or seek advice from local authority children’s social care.
+In the rare event a senior member of staff cannot be contacted then staff can refer to local authority children’s social care directly.
+The DSL or deputy as soon as practically possible after the referral.

+Where there is a concern, the DSL will consider the level of risk and decide which agency to make a referral to.
+This could include Channel, the government’s programme for identifying and supporting individuals at risk of being drawn into terrorism, or the local authority children’s social care team.

+The Department for Education also has a dedicated telephone helpline, 020 7340 7264, which school staff and governors can call to raise concerns about extremism with respect to a pupil.
+You can also email counter.extremism@education.gov.uk.
+Note that this is not for use in emergency situations.

+In an emergency, call 999 or the confidential anti-terrorist hotline on 0800 789 321 if you:

+Think someone is in immediate danger

+Think someone may be planning to travel to join an extremist group

+See or hear something that may be terrorist-related

 Domestic Abuse

 Domestic abuse represents one quarter of all violent crime.
 It is actual or threatened physical, emotional, psychological or sexual abuse.
 It involves the use of power and control by one person over another.
 It occurs regardless of race, ethnicity, gender, class, sexuality, age, religion, mental or physical ability.
 Domestic abuse can also involve other types of abuse.